 Green roofing materials

 Think of your roof as the hat that your house wears.
 You and your green home will want a roof that is attractive, energy efficient, durable, and as green as possible.
+New eco-friendly roofing solutions are raging to the forefront of a growing industry.
+Companies like Brava Roof Tile, Davinci, and Enviroshake offer synthetic roofing systems for all climates.

 While most of the readily available roofing products are man-made, some are definitely greener than others.
 Let us offer you some insight into the green building supplies and give you a few tips that will help you make your choice.